Johnston Fernando

-Johnston Xavier Fernando (born 5 December 1964) is a Sri Lankan politician, former Cabinet Minister, Chief Government Whip and a current member of the Parliament of Sri Lanka from the Kurunegala District.
+Johnston Xavier Fernando (born 5 December 1964) is a Sri Lankan politician, former Cabinet Minister, Chief Government Whip and a former member of the Parliament of Sri Lanka from the Kurunegala District.
 He belongs to the Sri Lanka Podujana Peramuna.
 He is considered a leader of the Rajapaksa loyalist mobs that carried out violent attacks against peaceful protestors during the 9 May 'Black Monday' incident of the 2022 Sri Lankan Protests.
+He lost his parliamentary seat in 2024.

 Controversies

 Corruption

 Johnston Fernando was arrested on 5 May 2015 in relation to the non-payment for goods worth more than 5 million rupees but was released on bail amounting to Rs.
 25,000 and three sureties worth Rs.
 2.5 million each.
 He is also being investigated on financial irregularities connected to Lanka Sathosa during his tenure as the Cooperatives and Internal Trade Minister.
 The bribery commission also filed a case against him for failing to declare assets and liabilities from 2010 to 2014.

-In January of 2022 Johnston Fernando was acquitted from three cases filed against him by the bribery commission of Sri Lanka for allegedly employing CWE employees in electoral activities costing the state Rs.
+In January 2022 Johnston Fernando was acquitted from three cases filed against him by the bribery commission of Sri Lanka for allegedly employing CWE employees in electoral activities costing the state Rs.
 40 million.
 The acquittal was attributed to a technical error in the indictment.
-However, on May 30th, 2022 the bribery commission filed fresh indictments on these same charges.
+However, on May 30, 2022, the bribery commission filed fresh indictments on these same charges.